14 Mach Number & Reynolds Number

 Definition of Reynolds Number

-(13) \begin{equation*} Re = \frac{\varrho V L}{\mu} \end{equation*}
+(16) \begin{equation*} Re = \frac{\varrho V L}{\mu} \end{equation*}

-where \varrho and \mu are the fluid’s density and viscosity, respectively, V is a reference velocity, and L is a characteristic length.
-The Reynolds number is also a non-dimensional parameter and another similarity parameter used in aerodynamics.
+The Reynolds number is also a dimensionless parameter and another similarity parameter used in aerodynamics.
 The Reynolds number is essential in understanding aerodynamics because it governs the relative magnitude of inertia effects to viscous effects in the flow.
-Hence, the Reynolds number tends to affect the drag and aerodynamic efficiency of flight vehicles.
+Hence, the Reynolds number affects a flight vehicle’s drag and aerodynamic efficiency.

-(14) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c}{\mu_{\infty}} \end{equation*}
+(17) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c}{\mu_{\infty}} \end{equation*}

-When the values of the density and viscosity of air are substituted into the equation for the Reynolds number for representative flight vehicles and flight speeds, then it will be seen that the values of the Reynolds number will vary over many orders of magnitude and is often expressed in terms of “millions.”
+When the values of the density and viscosity of air are substituted into the equation for the Reynolds number for representative flight vehicles and flight speeds, then it will be seen that the values of the Reynolds number will vary over many orders of magnitude and are often expressed in terms of “millions.”

-Worked Example #2 – Calculating Reynolds Number
+Check Your Understanding #2 – Calculating the Reynolds number

-The wing of an airplane has a mean aerodynamic chord \overline{c} of 2.75 m and it is in cruise flight at a free-stream Mach number of 0.82 at 30,000 ft.
+The wing of an airplane has a mean aerodynamic chord \overline{c} of 2.75 m, and it is in cruise flight at a free-stream Mach number of 0.82 at 30,000 ft.
 Calculate the Reynolds number for these conditions.
 Assume ISA standard conditions.

 The Reynolds number will be

 The figure below summarizes the range of Mach number and Reynolds numbers (based on the chord) for various flight vehicles and other things.
 Notice the logarithmic scales.
 Tiny flying things, such as birds and insects, encounter such low-flight Reynolds numbers that most of their energy goes into overcoming the effects of viscosity.
 The Reynolds numbers for jet airplanes range from 10^7 to 10^8, i.e., from 10 to 100 million.
-Model aircraft (and many UAVs) will have Reynolds numbers much smaller in the range 10^3 to 10^5.
+Model aircraft (and many UAVs) will have Reynolds numbers much smaller in the 10{^3} to 10^5 range.

-(15) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c }{\mu_{\infty} } = \frac{\varrho_{\infty} c }{\mu_{\infty} } a_{\infty} M_{\infty} = \left( \frac{\varrho_{\infty} a_{\infty} }{\mu_{\infty} } \right) c M_{\infty} \end{equation*}
+(18) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c }{\mu_{\infty} } = \frac{\varrho_{\infty} c }{\mu_{\infty} } a_{\infty} M_{\infty} = \left( \frac{\varrho_{\infty} a_{\infty} }{\mu_{\infty} } \right) c M_{\infty} \end{equation*}

 Using the values for \varrho_{\infty}, a_{\infty} and \mu_{\infty} for air at standard sea-level conditions then

-(16) \begin{equation*} Re_c = 23.26\times 10^6 M_{\infty}~\mbox{~per foot of chord} \end{equation*}
+(19) \begin{equation*} Re_c = 23.26\times 10^6 M_{\infty}~\mbox{~per foot of chord} \end{equation*}

 or in SI units

-(17) \begin{equation*} Re_c = 7.096\times 10^6 M_{\infty}~\mbox{~per meter of chord} \end{equation*}
+(20) \begin{equation*} Re_c = 7.096\times 10^6 M_{\infty}~\mbox{~per meter of chord} \end{equation*}

 This interdependence of Re_c and M_{\infty} poses an interesting dilemma in the investigation of Reynolds number and Mach number on items being tested in a conventional wind tunnel because eRe_c and M_{\infty} cannot easily be varied separately.
-Nevertheless, in a practical sense, the effects of the Reynolds number are found to be more important at low Mach numbers, and at higher Mach numbers, the Reynolds number has somewhat less importance.
+Nevertheless, in a practical sense, the effects of the Reynolds number are more important at low Mach numbers, and at higher Mach numbers, the Reynolds number has somewhat less importance.

-Physical Importance of Reynolds Number
+Physical Interpretation of Reynolds Number

 It has been mentioned that the Reynolds number is important in aerodynamics because it governs the relative magnitude of viscous effects to inertia effects in the flow.
 This fact can be seen by writing the Reynolds number as

-(18) \begin{equation*} Re = \frac{\varrho_{\infty} V_{\infty} L}{\mu_{\infty}} = \frac{\varrho_{\infty} V_{\infty} L (V_{\infty} L)}{\mu_{\infty} (V_{\infty} L)} = \frac{\varrho_{\infty} V_{\infty}^2 L^2}{\mu_{\infty} (V_{\infty}/L) L^2} \equiv \frac{\mbox{Inertial force}}{\mbox{Viscous force}} \end{equation*}
+(21) \begin{equation*} Re = \frac{\varrho_{\infty} V_{\infty} L}{\mu_{\infty}} = \frac{\varrho_{\infty} V_{\infty} L (V_{\infty} L)}{\mu_{\infty} (V_{\infty} L)} = \frac{\varrho_{\infty} V_{\infty}^2 L^2}{\mu_{\infty} (V_{\infty}/L) L^2} \equiv \frac{\mbox{\small Inertial effects}}{\mbox{\small Viscous effects}} \end{equation*}

-(19) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c}{\mu_{\infty}} \end{equation*}
+(22) \begin{equation*} Re_c = \frac{\varrho_{\infty} V_{\infty} c}{\mu_{\infty}} \end{equation*}

 The operation of the airfoil (or wing) at higher chord Reynolds numbers, e.g., higher flow speeds, will improve aerodynamic efficiency because the inertial effects dominate over the viscous effects.
 Notice that Reynolds number can also be increased by increasing the scale (size) of the wing.
 However, at lower Reynolds numbers, the relative effects of viscosity are higher, which manifests as higher profile drag and a lower lift-to-drag ratio.

-The underlying physics behind these preceding effects on airfoil efficiency is tied to the developing boundary layers on the airfoil’s surfaceBoundary layers are small regions immediately next to the surface where viscous flow effects are powerful.
+The underlying physics behind these preceding effects on airfoil efficiency is tied to the developing boundary layers on the airfoil’s surfaceBoundary layers are small regions immediately beside the surface where viscous flow effects are powerful.
 At higher Reynolds numbers, the boundary layers are relatively thin, which reduces profile drag.
 However, the boundary layers are thicker at lower Reynolds numbers, which correspondingly increases profile drag.

-(20) \begin{equation*} Re_ x = \frac{\varrho_{\infty} V_{\infty} x}{\mu_{\infty} } = \frac{V_{\infty} x}{\nu_{\infty} } \end{equation*}
+(23) \begin{equation*} Re_ x = \frac{\varrho_{\infty} V_{\infty} x}{\mu_{\infty} } = \frac{V_{\infty} x}{\nu_{\infty} } \end{equation*}

-For example, in the case of an airfoil, then x is measured from the stagnation point at the nose of the airfoil to the downstream distance x.
+For example, in the case of an airfoil, x is measured from the stagnation point at the nose of the airfoil to the downstream distance x.

+Experiments have shown that at Reynolds numbers based on Re_x above about 5 \times 10^{5}, the boundary layer becomes turbulent, which increases skin friction drag.
+The reason for this behavior is that natural flow disturbances develop (even over perfectly smooth surfaces) and cause a transition from a laminar to a turbulent boundary layer.
 Many experiments have examined the transition from laminar to turbulent flows.
-In all cases, the transition correlates to a certain value (or small range) of the Reynolds number based on downstream distance.
-Because the turbulent mixing occurs progressively, the transition from a fully laminar boundary layer flow to one fully turbulent is a process that will occur over some distance, i.e., it is a process, not a sudden event.
+In all cases, the transition correlates to a specific value (or small range) of the Reynolds number based on downstream distance.
+Because the turbulent mixing occurs progressively, the transition from a fully laminar boundary layer flow to one that is fully turbulent is a process that will happen over some distance, i.e., it is a process, not a sudden event.

 Summary & Closure